Share This Page:

 Target Races in Oregon

-Our primary objective in Oregon is to hold OR-05 to help protect Democrats' majority in the U.S. House.
+Our primary objective in Oregon is to win both OR-05 and OR-06 to help protect Democrats' majority in the U.S. House.

 What's at stake